2 faces of the immigration fight get to stay in US (for now)

 She landed on ICE's radar in 2009, when she was pulled over and charged with, among other minor violations, "attempted possession of a forged instrument."
 That involved a job application on which she used a made-up -- not stolen -- Social Security Number, Meyer has said.

-Still, she was allowed to stay in the country, provided she checked in occasionally with ICE.
+Still, she was allowed to stay in the country, provided she checked in periodically with ICE.
 After Trump took office, Vizguerra decided to skip her scheduled check-in, and instead took sanctuary at the First Unitarian church in Denver.
 She eventually moved to the First Baptist Church of Denver, logging 86 days in hiding before her stay of removal was granted.

 Hernandez, who is Mexican, overstayed his visitor's visa in 2003.
 He came to ICE's attention and was told to leave the country in 2010, when he was arrested on "local criminal charges," the agency has said, though his supporters say he has no convictions.

-Note: Correction: This story was updated to reflect that Vizguerra was not arrested by ICE; she voluntary skipped a mandated check-in and instead sought refuge in a church.